haiku/website/content/blog/deepanshu/2017-02-05_gci_2016_wrap_up_report.md

 <p>I hope that despite probably being the best of their age in their field, the winning students will stay humble, and hunger for new knowledge.</p>

-<p>So congratulations and thanks to all our hardworking students and their mentors, and especially Scott McCreary who once again shouldered the responsibility of administrating Haiku’s GCI participation. <br>
-ing students will stay humble, and hunger for new knowledge.</p>

-<p>So congratulations and thanks to all our hardworking students and their mentors, and especially Scott McCreary who once again shouldered the responsibility of administrating Haiku’s GCI participation. <br>
+<p>So congratulations and thanks to all our hardworking students and their mentors, and especially Scott McCreary who once again shouldered the responsibility of administrating Haiku’s GCI participation.</p>
-data source</p>